Zucchetto: Colors

+Some Franciscans have adopted the practice of wearing a brown zucchetto to match their brown habit.

-The most common Anglican design can be similar to the Catholic zucchetto or, far more often, similar to the Jewish kippah.
+The most common Lutheran and Anglican design can be similar to the Catholic zucchetto or, far more often, similar to the Jewish kippah.
 A form of the zucchetto is worn by Anglican bishops and is used approximately like that of the Catholic Church.
 The Anglican "skullcap" differs from the zucchetto primarily in that it is made of six panels, bears a button at centre of the crown, and is of slightly larger dimensions.
-The other exception is Anglican churches usually (but not always) differ from the Catholic "church violet" for bishops, and instead use purple.
+The other exception is that instead of the Catholic "church violet", Anglican churches usually (but not always) use purple caps on bishops.

 In the Syriac Orthodox tradition, a seven-panel zucchetto called a phiro is worn by nearly all priests.
 It is always black and embroidered with black Orthodox crosses.

+Clergy of the Serbian Orthodox Church in the Austrian Empire wore zucchettos (Serbian: ћелепуш) in order to look more similar to the Catholic clergy.